Recap / Game Of Thrones S 3 E 8 Second Sons

-- Tangled Family Tree: Lampshaded by Olenna Tyrell when she describes how Sansa, Margaery, Cersei and Loras will all be related to each other, including Loras becoming the father in law of his own sister and Cersei becoming sister-in-law to her own son.
+- Tangled Family Tree: Lampshaded by Olenna Tyrell when she describes how Sansa, Margaery, Cersei and Loras will all be related to each other, including Loras becoming the stepfather-in-law of his own sister and Cersei becoming sister-in-law to her own son.

 - Tastes Like Chicken: Apparently not enough to fool the residents of Flea Bottom.

 - Teeny Weenie: Tyrion states that his "joke" was due to envy at the king's manhood in contrast to his own tiny one.
 He also says that "[Tyrion's] is so small, my poor wife won't even know I'm there."
 At previous points in the series it has been suggested that Tyrion is not at all under-endowed.